-The short answer to this question is that in most car accident claims, you won't be seeking punitive damages from the at-fault driver.
-But as with most general rules, there are exceptions.
-In this article, we'll explain the difference between compensatory and punitive damages in a car accident case, and we'll look at some of the rare instances where the plaintiff in a car accident lawsuit might be entitled to punitive damages from a grossly negligent or reckless driver.
+In this article, we'll explain the difference between "compensatory" and "punitive" damages in an injury case, and we'll look at some of the rare instances where the plaintiff in a car accident lawsuit might be entitled to punitive damages from a grossly negligent or reckless driver.

 As for the other main category of damages...

 Punitive damages are a special category of compensation after a personal injury.
-Punitive damages are not compensatory, meaning they do not compensate the victim for any injuries or damages that he or she might have suffered.
-Instead, and as the name suggests, punitive damages are awarded for the sole purpose of punishing the defendant wrongdoer (and possibly as a deterrent when it comes to the potential for similar behavior by others).
+Punitive damages aren't compensatory, meaning they do not compensate the victim for any injuries or damages.
+Instead—and as the name suggests—punitive damages are awarded for the purpose of punishing the defendant wrongdoer (and possibly as a deterrent when it comes to the potential for similar behavior by others).

 The appropriate amount of a punitive damages award is based on consideration of a number of common factors, including: